We don’t have very long to wait before Sue passes judgement on Malcolm Clarke’s avant-garde soundtrack.

 Sue: It’s nice and bassy.
 This isn’t Dudley, is it?

-The next thing to elicit a response from Sue is the mode of transportation that picks the Doctor and Jo up from the dock.
+The next thing that elicits a response from Sue is the transportation that picks the Doctor and Jo up from the dock.

 Sue: What the hell is that supposed to be?

 Me: They did that on purpose, to make the cars seem more futuristic.

 Sue: Futuristic!
 It looks like it’s had its doors nicked!
 The security at this place must be atrocious.

 When Sue discovers the Doctor and Jo are visiting the Master in prison, she isn’t even remotely interested.
 In fact, she’s much more interested in Katy Manning’s current state of mind.

 Sue: Jo looks knackered.
 Did she have a late night last night?
 Was she sick on the boat?